 Even if your child hasn't been diagnosed with asthma, seek medical attention immediately if he or she has trouble breathing.
 Although episodes of asthma vary in severity, asthma attacks can start with coughing, which progresses to wheezing and labored breathing.

 The underlying causes of childhood asthma aren't fully understood.
 Developing an overly sensitive immune system generally plays a role.
 Some factors thought to be involved include:

-Increased immune system sensitivity causes the lungs and airways to easily become swollen and produce mucus when exposed to certain triggers.
+Increased immune system sensitivity causes the lungs and airways to swell and produce mucus when exposed to certain triggers.
+Reaction to a trigger may be delayed, making it more difficult to identify the trigger.
 These triggers vary from child to child and can include:

 Sometimes, asthma symptoms occur with no apparent triggers.

 Factors that may increase your child's likelihood of developing asthma include:

 Asthma may cause a number of complications, including:

 You're likely to start by taking your child to your family doctor or your child's pediatrician.
 However, when you call to set up an appointment, you may be referred to an allergist, lung doctor (pulmonologist) or other specialist.
 Here's some information to help you get ready for your child's appointment, and to know what to expect from the doctor.